VincentVenetta/CSI-2999-Group-Project/README.md

 1. .NET Framework Developer 4.7.1
 2. Unity (Specifically version 2021.1.16f1)
 3. Visual Studio Code (Recommended for coding in.)
-    -C# Extension for VSCode (If auto-complete is not working you may need to downgrade the extension to a prior version.)
+- C# Extension for VSCode (If auto-complete is not working you may need to downgrade the extension to a prior version.)

 ----------------------
 Recommended Software